BDC Hamburger Icon

 • You’ll keep a primary income source as long as possible.
 Starting your business as a side hustle lets you keep a steady income source and save money while gaining customers and traction.
 By the time you quit your day job for your startup, you’ll have enough money saved to minimize startup costs and make it through the challenging early days.

 • You’ll set up your business for success.
 Starting on the side also sets you up for success when you leave your current situation.
-If you develop a client base over a year or two while also working a full-time job, you’ll bring in money on the side and be ready to grow an already established brand once you take the venture full-time.
-Getting a head start can lessen the challenges of starting a business and reduce stress levels.
+Develop a client base over a year or two while also working a full-time job.
+This way, you’ll bring in money on the side and be ready to grow an already-established brand once you take the venture full time.
+Getting a head start can help you overcome the challenges of starting a business and reduce stress levels.

 • You may realize the venture isn’t for you.
-Starting your business as a side hustle may also help bring you clarity about the venture.
+Starting your business as a side hustle may also help clarify the venture.
 Maybe you’ll encounter unexpected challenges you’re not interested in overcoming.
-After a few months of pursuing the business idea, you may decide it’s not the right career change for you, and you can move on to something else.
+After a few months of pursuing the business idea, you may decide it’s not the correct career change for you.
+Then, you can move on to something else.

 Did You Know?Did you know